saia-burgess-controls/loopback-component-jb-migration/README.md

 If you want to create a custom task, just extend the Task class and implement the aforementioned `run` method.

+You might note the version parameter in the Task class.
+Be aware that it is not used yet.

 ### MigrationTask

 A MigrationTask is an extended version of the basic Task class which delegates to a concrete task